24/7/365 EMERGENCY / URGENT CARE

 Pets often get sick or injured at the most inopportune times.
-We know it’s stressful any time you pet needs emergency services.
+We know it’s stressful any time you pet needs emergency or urgent care services.
+Our veterinarians and staff are available to you, your pet, and your primary care veterinarian at times where your primary care vet is often closed.
 We will make every effort to comfortably accommodate you and your pet, as well as provide you with a comprehensible treatment plan for your pet’s condition.
-We see emergency and critical care cases without an appointment 24 hours a day, 7 days a week, 365 days a year.
+We see emergency and critical care cases without an appointment Monday through Thursday 8 am to midnight (with overnight trained nurses for in-patient care only), and 24 hours through the weekend from Friday 8 am through Monday morning.

 Our team is focused and loving and will make every effort to address your pet’s needs as promptly and compassionately as possible.
 Whether the need is life saving or to ease their discomfort, we are here.